By Denise Matthews

 The first half of 2019 has just flown by.
 It is a majorly important part of what can sometimes be an extremely challenging journey to produce a monthly event in a small community, let alone to be consistent in the delivery helps to achieve recognition.
 Today Startup Grind Gibraltar has become a household name to our corporate community.

 This is one of the factors that also defines a true entrepreneur and the survival of any startup business.
-It is also important to identify why connecting the old with the new makes for a dynamic and innovative business community that will stay one step ahead by learning about and supporting new ideas.
+It is also important to look here and identify why connecting the old with the new makes for a dynamic and innovative business community that will stay one step ahead by learning about and supporting new ideas.
 Simply put, ‘startups’ mixing with the ‘corporations’ can create mutually necessary business relationships.
 With so many traditional corporate structures in Gibraltar, support for the ‘corporate entrepreneur’ is congruous to create a cross-functional, collaborative, win-together environment that is essential for enabling in-house entrepreneurs and innovators to thrive providing a breeding ground that will help ideas be tested and thrive.
 Regular meetups and business focused events in a relaxed atmosphere contribute effectively by supporting these environments.

 Here is a round-up of what we did and who we spoke to: